corentin-junod/DSM-Occlusion/README.md

 ### Windows

-1. Download the latest release from this repository and run the executable contained in it from a command line.
+1. Download the  [release](https://github.com/Dolpic/DSM-Occlusion/releases/tag/latest-main)  from this repository and run the executable contained in it from a command line.

 ### Linux

-1. Install the latest GDAL package for your distribution.
-The package is generally named *gdal* or *libgdal*
+1. Install the package of GDAL version 30 for your distribution.
+The package is generally named *gdal* or *libgdal*.

 2. Download the latest release from this repository and run the executable contained in it from a command line.